ngxs/store/publication/2024-04-05_announcing_ngxs_17/article.md

 🥁 **Drumroll please...** 🥁

 We're thrilled to introduce our brand new logo!
-We believe it better reflects the energy, innovation, and (dare we say) awesomeness of the NGXS library.
+We believe it better reflects the energy, innovation, and awesomeness of the NGXS library.
 Keep an eye out for it on our documentation website, and social media channels.

 A huge shoutout to [Lena Lekkou](https://www.linkedin.com/in/lenalekkou/), the talented designer who brought this logo to life!
 Her creativity and design expertise have given NGXS a visual identity that truly embodies its spirit.